-The charge of refusing to provide a further sample is an offence that is frequently heard in the Magistrates’ Court.
+The charge of Refuse to Provide Further Sample (Drink Driving) is an offence that is frequently heard in the Magistrates’ Court.

 The circumstances where this charge would be laid is where a person refuses to provide a further breath test sample.